pridkett/unifi-dns-scraper/README.md

 * **`domains`**: A list of strings that represent the domains that will be appended to each of the hostnames.
 * **`additional`**: A list of objects, each containing an `ip` and `name` field.
 This can be used to inject additional hostnames into your host file for systems that don't appear in the Unifi interface.
 * **`blocked`**: A list of objects, with an `ip` and `name`, or just an `ip`, or just a `name` that is used to block those entries from appearing in your output.
 The use case for this is that that I have a device that keeps on bouncing over to another IP address and I don't want that entry appearing in my host file.
 This can also be used to ensure that some devices don't get hostnames in the file for other reasons.
+* **`cnames`**: A list of objects, each containing a `cname` and `hostname` field.
+This defines CNAME records that point one hostname to another:
+  * When writing to a hosts file, CNAMEs are added as additional hostnames to the IP address entry of the target hostname
+  * When writing to a database, proper CNAME record types are created
+  * If the target hostname doesn't exist in your hostmap (i.e., the hostname doesn't have an IP address), a warning will be displayed
 * **`keep_macs`**: A boolean (`true`/`false`) that indicates whether or not hostnames that are returned as MAC addresses should be included.
 Defaults to `false`.
 I haven't yet figured out what causes this, but hostnames with colons are not valid hostnames.

 ### The **`[hostsfile]`** block